-The staff further suggests that the occupancy of the encampments could be further limited to address general impacts on neighborhoods and the community.
-The total occupancy could be reduced from a maximum of 100 persons to 50 persons.
+To alleviate some concerns expressed by the Planning Commission and public, Council could further restrict the occupancy and duration of the encampments to address general impacts on neighborhoods and the community, specifically access to social services and consistent public transportation.
+The total occupancy could be reduced from a maximum of 100 persons to 50 persons and the encampments could be limited to a duration of 60 days.